 At the beginning of each fiscal year, each president shall submit to the Chancellor a list of all academic institutes and centers that are authorized to operate on each campus highlighting those which have been added or deleted since the prior year’s submission.
 The addition or elimination of academic centers and institutes located at an institution does not require the Chancellor’s or Regents’ approval (BoR Minutes, February, 2007).

-The salaries and associated fringe benefits for USG presidents and the Chancellor, as approved annually by the Board of Regents, shall be paid exclusively from state appropriations allocated to each institution.
-State appropriations shall be used to pay salary, housing allowance, subsistence allowance, and, where applicable, salary supplement, supplemental fringe benefits, deferred compensation, and any other items as approved by the Board.
+The salaries, taxable income and associated fringe benefits for USG presidents and the Chancellor, as approved annually by the Board of Regents, shall be paid exclusively from state appropriations allocated to each institution.
+State appropriations shall be used to pay salary, housing allowance, subsistence allowance, auto allowance, relocation expenses and, where applicable, salary supplement, supplemental fringe benefits, deferred compensation, and any other items as approved by the Board.
 State appropriations will also pay for fringe benefits for presidents that are available to all USG employees.
 Individuals receiving an auto allowance under a non-accountable plan for taxation purposes are not eligible for mileage reimbursements associated with travel within the home county where the institution is headquartered and are otherwise subject to the provision of the USG’s travel regulations as outlined in the Business Procedures Manual (BoR Minutes, October 2013).

 The annual merit salary increase paid from state funds shall be based upon the approved salary, exclusive of any allowance, supplement, or deferred compensation (BoR Minutes, August 2004).